 The paradigm of predicting the stimuli provided to the subject from the concurrent brain activity is known as brain decoding and accurate predictions support the hypothesis that the brain activity encodes those stimuli.
 Early studies [Dehaene et al., 1998] were able to predict right hand versus left hand movement based on fMRI images.
 In [Haxby et al., 2001, Cox and Savoy, 2003], the authors showed that different high-level visual stimulus categories (faces, animals and objects) were associated with distinct patterns of brain activity in visual areas.
-Subsequent work has shown that decoding can also distinguish many other brain states, for example low-level visual features in the early visual cortex [Haynes and Rees, 2005, Kamitani and Tong, 2005] and auditory stimuli in the auditory cortex [Formisano et al., 2008, Staeren et al., 2007, Soon et al., 2008] and the contents of working memory [Harrison and Tong, 2009].
+Subsequent work has shown that decoding can also distinguish many other brain states, for example low-level visual features in the early visual cortex [Haynes and Rees, 2005, Kamitani and Tong, 2005] and auditory stimuli in the auditory cortex [Formisano et al., 2008, Staeren et al., 2009], as well as more abstract brain states such as intentions [Haynes et al., 2007, Soon et al., 2008] and the contents of working memory [Harrison and Tong, 2009].